reed9999/build-various-things/README.md

 So far any attempts at `pytest -k conf` have failed, making me even more curious what tox is doing differently.

+Note to self: Here is some explanation of what might be different with a .toml.
+Try the python -m build approach and see if it produces similar behaviors.

 #### Earlier build warnings